jrabbott/manual-of-me/sections/strengths.md

 # Strengths

-My strengths lie in **Lateral Thinking** and **Strategic Execution**.
+My strengths are **thinking differently** and **getting things done**.

-* **Pattern Recognition:** I excel at spotting anomalies or patterns in data and behavior that others might miss.
+* **Spotting Patterns:** I can see patterns in information or behavior that other people might miss.
-* **Simplification:** Because reading and writing require high cognitive energy for me, I am a master of efficiency.
-I constantly look for the simplest, fastest way to explain a concept or complete a task.
+* **Making it simple:** Because reading and writing takes a lot of energy for me, I am great at making things simple.
+I always look for the fastest, easiest way to explain something.
-* **Determination:** I am single-minded and goal-directed.
-I drive projects through with determination.
+* **Determination:** When I set a goal, I stick to it.
+I work hard to finish projects.
-* **3D/Visual Reasoning:** I don't always think in words; I often think in pictures or simulations.
-This allows me to solve problems through indirect and creative approaches.
+* **Thinking in pictures:** I don't always think in words.
+I think in pictures or movies in my head.
+This helps me solve problems in creative ways.
-* **Resilience:** Navigating linear systems with a non-linear brain has built my resilience.
-I am willing to take risks and am less afraid of failure.
+* **Bouncing back:** I have had to work hard to learn things that are easy for others.
+This has made me strong and willing to take risks.
+I am not afraid of failing.

 [⬅ Back to Home](../index.md)